This Indian Recipe Serves 4-6

 - Mix well.

-- Spread over the fried onions.
+- Spread the fried onions over.

-- Garnish with fresh dhania (coriander).
+- Garnish with dhania (coriander).

 - Serve this mince biryani with pea dhall, curried dhall, carrot salad, carrot sour milk salad or pickles.